Mexico considers litigation labeling El Paso massacre as 'terrorism'

 “The issue of arms is a crucial one,” he said.
 “The fact that Mexicans have lost their lives, forces us to take the corresponding legal actions with respect to arms.”

-He also named six of the victims, who are mostly from states along the U.S.-Mexico border.
+He also named seven of the victims who died, who mostly came from states along the U.S.-Mexico border.

 Mexico’s deputy foreign minister for North America, Jesus Seade, decried the shooting as “xenophobic barbarism” and called for an end to rhetoric that incites such acts.
-[L2N25006N]

 The government of leftist President Andres Manuel Lopez Obrador has come under pressure in recent months from U.S. President Donald Trump, who has demanded it do more to halt record flows of migrants to the United States under threat of imposing trade tariffs.